Herrerasaurus: Description

 Herrerasaurus was fully bipedal.
 It had strong hind limbs with short thighs and rather long feet, indicating that it was likely a swift runner.
 The foot had five toes, but only the middle three (digits II, III, and IV) bore weight.
 The outer toes (I and V) were small; the first toe had a small claw.
 The tail, partially stiffened by overlapping vertebral projections, balanced the body and was also an adaptation for speed.
 The forelimbs of Herrerasaurus were less than half the length of its hind limbs.
 The upper arm and forearm were rather short, while the manus (hand) was elongated.
 The first two fingers and the thumb ended in curved, sharp claws for grasping prey.
 The fourth and fifth digits were small stubs without claws.

 Herrerasaurus displays traits that are found in different groups of dinosaurs, and several traits found in non-dinosaurian archosaurs.
 Although it shares most of the characteristics of dinosaurs, there are a few differences, particularly in the shape of its hip and leg bones.
 Its pelvis is like that of saurischian dinosaurs, but it has a bony acetabulum (where the femur meets the pelvis) that was only partially open.
 The ilium, the main hip bone, is supported by only two sacrals, a basal trait.
 However, the pubis points backwards, a derived trait as seen in dromaeosaurids and birds.
-Additionally, the end of the pubis has a booted shape, like those in avetheropods; and the vertebral centra has an hourglass shape as found in Allosaurus.
+Additionally, the end of the pubis has a booted shape, like those in avetheropods; and the vertebral centra have an hourglass shape as found in Allosaurus.

 Herrerasaurus had a long, narrow skull that lacked nearly all the specializations that characterized later dinosaurs, and more closely resembled those of more primitive archosaurs such as Euparkeria.
 It had five pairs of fenestrae (skull openings) in its skull, two pairs of which were for the eyes and nostrils.
 Between the eyes and the nostrils were two antorbital fenestrae and a pair of tiny, 1 cm slit-like holes called promaxillary fenestrae.